 - Advertisers are brands looking to promote their products, services, or ideas.

 - Publishers are sites or apps with available ad inventory.

-- An audience is a group of potential buyers and investors that advertisers are looking to reach.
+- An audience is a group of potential buyers and investors advertisers want to reach.

 These three players have been around since the beginning of advertising.

-Digital adds an extra layer of networks, such as the Google Display Network, Facebook Audience Network, or similar corporations, which may buy up inventory on publisher sites or applications and have the first claim to it.
+Digital adds an extra layer of networks, such as the Google Display Network, Facebook Audience Network, or similar corporations, which may buy up inventory on publisher sites or applications and have the first claim.

 Because there is so much material online and thus so many potential ad spots, it is common for networks to be unable to sell all of their inventory.
-So, most networks let programmatic vendors into their networks as a safety measure to make sure that their ad space is sold at all times.
+So, most networks let programmatic vendors into their networks as a safety measure to ensure their ad space is always sold.